Skip to main content

 DOKIMOS_API_KEY=prod-key-stored-in-secrets-manager

-The server doesn't currently log which API key was used for requests.
+The server does not yet log which API key made a request.